Coachford: Education

 The village and its environs are served by Coachford National School and Coachford College.
-The latter is a co-educational secondary school which, as of 2017, had an enrollment of over 610 students.
+The latter is a co-educational secondary school which, as of 2026, had an enrollment of approximately 850 students.
 An extension was completed in 2002 and provided the college with a sports hall.
 In October 2020, funding was allocated for the extension and refurbishment of facilities at Coachford College.

 Transport

 Coachford was formerly connected by railway to Cork City with a narrow gauge railway, opened in 1888 by the Cork and Muskerry Light Railway.
-The line was closed in 1934 by the GSR.
-Coachford railway station opened on 19 March 1888, but finally closed on 31 December 1934.
+The line was closed in 1934 by the Great Southern Railways (GSR).
+Coachford railway station opened in March 1888 and closed in December 1934.